Inferring Pluggable Types with Machine Learning: Experiments and Results

-We performed two experiments.
-The first is a large-scale evaluation of each model's ability to infer ground-truth, human-written annotations on real open-source projects from a previous study of a nullability checker (\cref{sec:nullaway-eval}) to answer \textbf{RQ1} and \textbf{RQ2}.
-The second experiment (\cref{ssec:rq3}) evaluated how much training data the best model from \cref{sec:nullaway-eval} required for good performance, to answer \textbf{RQ3}.
+We address the research questions from \cref{sec:intro}: \begin{researchquestions} \item What kind of machine-learning model architecture is suitable for inferring pluggable types, and how does that model differ from those in prior type inference works for other languages? \item How much data is needed to make that model effective at inferring qualifiers in practice? \end{researchquestions} We performed two experiments.
+The first is a large-scale evaluation of each model's ability to infer ground-truth, human-written annotations on real open-source projects from a previous study of a nullability checker (\cref{sec:nullaway-eval}) to answer \textbf{RQ1}.
+The second experiment (\cref{ssec:rq3}) evaluated how much training data the best model from \cref{sec:nullaway-eval} required for good performance, to answer \textbf{RQ2}.
+All of our code, dataset, and experimental scripts are open-source and available~\cite{our-data}.